FAQs for bookshelf-owners

 Or you can simply run your own shelf and do nothing else!
 No obligations.

-For a small and affordable fee, bookshelf-owners are also welcome to use the space to organise and run your own community events revolving around things you care deeply about.
+We hope this encourages you to use our library space to organise and run your own community events revolving around things you care deeply about.

-How will my books be taken care of?
-What if a library member loses my book?
+How are my books tracked?
+What if a library member loses or damages my book?

 How does the library borrowing system work?

-Library patrons pay an annual fee of SGD$25 to become a library member.
+Library patrons pay an annual fee to become a library member.
 They can borrow up to five books per visit.

-There are no late fees but library patrons are encouraged to return their books within a month so that others can continue to share the books.
+There are no late fees but library patrons are encouraged to return their books within a month (and can renew for maximum another month) so that others can continue to share the books.

 Can I sign up to be a bookshelf-owner later?

-You can join as a bookshelf-owner anytime, but as our shelves are limited (due to limited space), if the shelves run out during this launch, we will put you on a waitlist and notify you when a shelf frees up.
+You can join as a bookshelf-owner anytime, but as our shelves are limited (due to limited space), you can join our waitlist and we’ll notify you when a shelf frees up.

 How does the shared library stay financially viable?